-First steps to successful beach camping are to choose the right time of year and good location for your campsite.
+The first steps to successful beach camping are choosing the right time of year and a good location for your campsite.
 As appealing as it may sound, camping at the beach in the height of summer may not be the best option.
-Sure you can cool off in the ocean, but an 80-90 degree day with, no reprieve from the sun, can quickly turn into misery.
+Sure, you can cool off in the ocean, but an 80- to 90-degree day, with no reprieve from the sun, can quickly turn into misery.
 Depending on your location, early spring or early fall should allow for slightly cooler temperatures that won’t have you bundled up to stay warm.
-For our most recent trip to Portsmouth Island, NC, mid-April brought sunny 70 degree weather, so once we arrived, the main challenge was finding the perfect campsite.
+For our most recent trip to Portsmouth Island, NC, mid-April brought sunny 70-degree weather, so once we arrived, the main challenge was finding the perfect campsite.

 On the beach, there’s always a risk of high tide and high wind, so selecting a location that’s far from the high tide line but also has some dunes to protect you from the wind is ideal.
 Choosing the right location will help to prevent water from rushing into your tent (been there) or being blown away by a gust of wind (was nearly there).
 And, as always, finding a level piece of ground to pitch your tent is key.

 As much as we love the sun, when beach camping, you need an advance plan to make sure you can have a reprieve from it.
 With no shade, even a moderate day in terms of temperature can seem hot with no cloud cover or shelter.
 A good shade tent, vehicle awning, or beach umbrella will work wonders for keeping the sun at bay.
 But even with an option for shade, the sun is powerful, so make sure you pack plenty of sunscreen and apply it liberally and often.
 It’s recommended to use at least 30 SPF, and for a pro tip, using an unscented sunscreen can help avoid unwanted bugs.